apereo/cas/cas-server-documentation/planning/Upgrade-Guide.md

 local changes, I can realize their benefit from CAS directly and end up with a smaller more-maintainable overlay?

-This document attempts to describe, at a very high level, the scope and effort required to upgrade a given [CAS Maven overlay](../installation/Maven-Overlay-Installation.html).
+This document attempts to describe, at a very high level, the scope and effort required to upgrade a given [CAS deployment](../installation/Maven-Overlay-Installation.html).
 Rather than describing all steps/changes that would be required to review and adjust (which would be impossible), we describe a strategy by which the upgrade could be executed.

 ## Change Log